AbhroneelChowdhury/CheesyMart/README.md

 Change the Default connection string in the CheesyMart.API and launch it in Rider / Visual studio.

+Note : The api url needs to be added to environment.ts file.

 Navigate to \CheesyMart\CheesyMart.Portal\cheesy-mart and

 ```bash